alexnault/classix/README.md

 \*Operations per second on an AMD Ryzen 5 5600x

-\*\*classix aims to provide the fastest and tiniest utility by ommiting the object API, which it considers less ergonomic than standard function arguments:
+\*\*classix aims to provide the fastest and tiniest utility by omiting the object API, which it considers less ergonomic than standard function arguments:

 ```js
 // 🚫